-1. No real company hires you without a personal, face to face, in person interview!
-Any job offer after an email, online, or telephone interview is always a scam, and there is no job!
+1. No real employer hires you without a personal, face to face interview!
+An email, online, Skype or telephone interview is always a scam, and there is no job!
 No real employer offers you a job based on your resume, CV, or experience.
 That is always a scam, and there is no job.

-3. No real company ever uses an email address that doesn't have a matching website, in other words, if they say their email address is email@example.com, if there is not a working website at http://www.companyname.com, it is a scam and there is no job!
-Read http://www.scam-email-addresses.tk
+3. No real company ever uses an email address that doesn't have a matching website, in other words, if they say their email address is firstname.lastname@example.org, if there is no working website at “http://www.companyname.com”, it is a scam and there is no job!
+Read Identifying Scam Email Addresses and Identifying Scam Websites

-4. No real company ever requires a new employee to pay any kind of fee whatsoever, for whatever reason even for a work permit or visa and especially not for a deposit to arrange a face to face interview!
+4. No real employer ever requires a new employee to pay any kind of fee whatsoever, for whatever reason even for a work permit or visa and especially not for a deposit to arrange a face to face interview!
 As soon as they say you will be responsible for your visa fee, or any other fee, even if they say they will reimburse you, that tells you it is a scam and there is no job!

 5. If the employer, employment agency, travel agency, or immigration attorney, does not have a website, the website does not work or was recently registered, its a scam and there is no job!
-Read http://www.scamwebsites.tk
+Read Identifying Scam Websites

 6. No real employer ever uses a UK telephone number that starts with +44 70 or +44 (0) 70 or +44 870 or +44 871 or +44843, +44 844 or +44 845!
 You see a number like that and that tells you it is a scam and there is no job!
 Read Telephone Numbers Scammers Use